 - The highway patrol crash report can lead our attorneys to other witnesses of the car accident.
 The witnesses can provide substantial information for negotiation with the adjuster from the insurance company.

 In case no one contacted a highway patrol after your car accident, don’t let that stop you from obtaining compensation.
-Our experienced Orange County car accident attorneys will see to it that your settlement is fairly and justly done.
-Call us directly at 888-542-6021.
+The experienced Orange County car accident attorneys at El Dabe Ritter Trial Lawyers will see to it that your settlement is fairly and justly done.